NCAS-CMS/cf-python/docs/source/tutorial.rst

 Alternatively, the ``cfa`` command line tool may be used with PP and UM fields files in exactly the same way as netCDF files.
-This provides a view of PP and UM fields files as CF field constructs, and also easily converts PP and UM fields files to netCDF datasets on disk.
+This provides a view of PP and UM fields files as CF field constructs, and also converts PP and UM fields files to netCDF datasets on disk.

 .. code-block:: console